miguelsrmv/42Porto-Transcendence/docs/api/api_routes.md

 }
 ```

-## Friends
+## Friendships

-- To get all friends associated with a profile (GET), the endpoint is `http://backend:3000/api/profiles/:id/friends`
+- To get all friendships associated with a profile (GET), the endpoint is `http://backend:3000/api/profiles/:id/friends`
 - To create a new friendship between two profiles (POST), the endpoint is `http://backend:3000/api/friends` and the schema for the JSON data is

 ```json